vldasika/Doc_test/docs/index.md

 **Insert /upload/drag and drop an image** - create a new issue, drag and drop the image and copy the source code and include the code in the markdown file.
 To upload multiple images ata time, select as bundle.

 ![download](https://user-images.githubusercontent.com/101863476/168213599-23eaf961-ecd1-4033-ad78-c2a75488dac4.jpg)

+~~You can indicate emphasis with bold, italic, or strikethrough text in comment fields